Artem76228/PaperWeb/README.md

-# 🌐 PaperWeb v0.2
+# 🌐 PaperWeb v0.3

 **PaperWeb** is a fast, lightweight, and open-source text-based web browser designed specifically for the **M5Stack Cardputer**.
 Experience the web in its purest form—no ads, no distractions, just information.

 ---

-## Key Features
+Key Features (v0.3)
-- **Smart Search:** No need for full URLs!
-Type your query, and PaperWeb will automatically search it on **Google**.
+The PaperEngine™: A brand-new custom parsing engine that intelligently filters out garbage.
+No more seeing <script> or CSS code on your screen!

-- **Pixel-Perfect Scrolling:** New smooth 3px scrolling system for a more natural reading experience.
+True Streaming Technology: Pages are processed byte-by-byte instead of loading the whole site into RAM.
+This makes the browser incredibly stable.

-- **Modern Web Support:** Fully supports HTTPS/SSL connections.
+Memory Guard: Built-in "Safety Valve" that stops loading if the Cardputer's RAM (Heap) drops too low, preventing crashes.

-- **Enhanced UI:** Improved status bar with Battery %, WiFi Signal (RSSI), and RAM monitoring.
+HTML Entity Support: Correctly renders symbols like &nbsp;, &quot;, and &amp; for a cleaner look.

-- **Optimized Buffer:** Now handles up to 8000 symbols per page for longer articles.
+Smart Search: Type a query, and PaperWeb automatically takes you to Google.

-- **WiFi Manager:** Built-in tool to save and switch between 3 different networks.
+Deep Buffer: Now handles up to 12,000 characters per page—that's a whole long-read article!

 ## ⌨️ Controls & Shortcuts
 | Key | Action |